McLaughlin Motor Car Company: The automobiles

-The first McLaughlin automobile was the 1908 Model F.
+The first McLaughlin automobile was the 1907 Model F.

 Until 1914, the cars were finished with the same paints and varnishes used on carriages.
 This meant each vehicle required up to fifteen coats of paint.

-In 1927 two identical specially designed four-door touring the company built cars for the Royal Tour of Canada, one to be shipped ahead to the next city while the other was in use.
+In 1927, the company produced two identical specially built touring cars for the Princes’ Royal Tour of Canada, one to be shipped ahead to the next city while the other was in use.

-In 1936 a McLaughlin-Buick was purchased by the Prince of Wales.
+In 1936, a custom tailored McLaughlin-Buick Town Sedan was purchased by the Prince of Wales.

-In 1936 the Dunsmuirs, a coal magnate family in Victoria, British Columbia, ordered three special order 1936 Buick-McLaughlin Phaetons for three of their daughters.
-In 1937, the Phaeton roadster bought for Elinor Dunsmuir was used to drive U.S. president Franklin Roosevelt around Victoria, BC during his state visit.
-This is verified by photos appearing in the Times Colonist and the Victoria Times newspapers 1 October 1937 because each of the Dunsmuir phaetons was unique.
+In 1936, the Dunsmuirs, a coal magnate family in Victoria, British Columbia, ordered three special-order 1936 Buick-McLaughlin Phaetons for three of their daughters.
+In 1937, the convertible phaeton bought for Elinor Dunsmuir was used to drive U.S. president Franklin Roosevelt around Victoria during his state visit.
+This is verified by photos appearing in the Times Colonist and the Victoria Times newspapers of 1 October 1937, because each of the Dunsmuir phaetons was unique.

-Two McLaughlin-Buick Phaetons were built for the 1939 Royal tour.
+Two custom built, dual-cowl McLaughlin-Buick Phaetons were built for the 1939 Royal Canadian Tour of George VI and Queen Elizabeth.
 One of these later carried Prince Charles and Diana, Princess of Wales, during their 1986 visit to Canada.